 Royal Institute of Colombo (RIC), the Affiliate Centre of the University of London, has over 20 years’ experience in delivering degree courses under the University of London’s International Programme and has produced thousands of graduates.
 RIC currently offers 15 degrees from the University of London in the areas of finance, economics, accounting, banking, business, international relations, law, management, mathematics and sociology.
 It also offers diplomas in economics, law and social sciences.

-In order to further expand its portfolio of degree courses, RIC has partnered with Deakin University in Australia to offer a pathway to their bachelor degree courses in engineering, information technology, science and biomedical science.
-RIC is scheduled to commence these courses in March 2012.
+In order to further expand its portfolio of degree courses, RIC has partnered with Deakin University in Australia to offer a pathway to their bachelor degree courses in engineering, science and biomedical science.
+RIC successfully commenced these courses in March 2012.

 Established in the 1970s, Deakin University is one of Australia’s largest universities with more than 36,000 students from more than 137 countries around the world.
 The university operates from four campuses – one in Melbourne, two in Geelong and one in south-west Victoria, all of which offer students access to excellent teaching, learning and research experiences.
 A member of Universities Australia and the Association of Commonwealth Universities, Deakin has won the prestigious Australian University of the Year award twice and has also won global recognition for innovation and excellence.